 They say a certain smell can take you back in time and make you relive a particular memory.
-Well, so can the right retro game.
+Well, so can the right retro console for gaming.
 Nostalgia for simpler times never found a better outlet than your early years games played on an Xbox console.
 The past meets the present, and hours of gameplay float around.

 The next step is to launch Microsoft Edge.
 Go to the Eclipse emulator web page and click on the ‘Get’ button, then on ‘Above link not working?’, and select ‘Play Online (Mirror)’.
 Use your controller to select browsing controls from the menu after Eclipse loads on your console.
 Now is a good time to go to Settings on the emulator’s menu page and make any changes you see fit.
 After you are done with the tinkering, click on the ‘+’ icon in the top right corner to upload a game.
 Select the USB stick icon and press the A button on your controller to let Eclipse run it.